 Elephants travel in the wild for survival—they move to find food and water so that they can stay alive.
 Studies have shown that in resource-rich environments, elephants roam less because they don't need to.
 We make sure our elephants have everything they need to survive and thrive.
-Although the elephants don't need to travel here at the Zoo, Elephant Trails give them ample opportunities to move around—indoors and out—through three separate yards, in four different pools, and up and down a wooded hillside trek.
+Although the elephants don't need to travel here at the Zoo, Elephant Trails give them ample opportunities to move around—indoors and out—through four separate yards, in four different pools, and up and down a wooded hillside trek.
 The exhibit is consistent with the amount of space Asian elephants use on a daily basis, according to a number of recent scientific studies.
 In addition, like all of our animals, the elephants get some exercise just by going through their daily care routine with keepers.

 Our keepers and elephants get within touching distance, but never share the same space with elephants (though we would share unrestricted space with young calves).
 We follow the safety standards determined by the Association of Zoos and Aquariums.

 We typically give the elephants access to as many indoor and outdoor areas as possible to give them choice of where to spend the night.
 Ambika and Shanthi typically choose to sleep indoors while Kandula sleeps both indoors and outdoors.
 The space is very flexible so it can be reconfigured in many different setups.
 This allows us to meet the needs of our elephants while offering as much choice, control and variety as possible.